geekysrm/fb-messenger-weather-bot/README.md

-# Building a Facebook Messenger Weather Bot on Hasura
+# Building a Weather Bot for Facebook Messenger on Hasura

 This tutorial is a guide to run a **Weather bot on facebook messenger**, which when given a city/place name replies back with the current weather condition and temperatures in °C and °F.